 Visual references are critical at any time during the creation process: whether at the beginning, to draw strengths or lessons from an existing building, or to gain inspiration from a trend or artistic movement.
 When it comes to the scope of realistic renderings, I like to study architectural photographers, analyzing how they think of a photo in terms of framing, composition, lighting and colors.
 For that, I usually visit the websites like archdaily.com, not only to see projects from all around the world, but also to check how photographers portray architectural works.
 Almost every project on Archdaily has a specs list which includes the photographer’s name.
 Go there and check them!

 2. Modeling – attention to detail never hurts

-This is a crucial aspect.
-No matter how awesome your rendering configuration is, if your model is of poor-quality, your result will be as well.
+Good modeling is fundamental to creating realistic renderings.
+It is a crucial aspect.
+No matter how awesome your rendering configuration is, if your model is of poor quality, your result will be as well.
 The way I like to organize this topic is to think from macro to micro.
-That is, I start with global organizations such as layers, components, blocks and large elements and then go deeper into smaller details.
+That is, I start with global organizations such as layers, components, blocks, and large elements and then go deeper into smaller details.
 Working with this careful mindset will keep you organized and safe from crashes, even if you are creating entire 3D cities.

 On this house, I made the plants proxies; this way, by editing just one of them, I edited the whole garden.

 Tip for SketchUp users: If you have multiple identical elements like columns, create them as a component.
 Here is why: if you need to make changes to the component, by editing only one you will edit all of them at the same time.